nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-vision.md

         date: '2016-03-15 17:40'
         message: ''
         version: '1'
 ---

 {{#> callout type='warning'}}
-DEPRECATED
-The addon Google Vision is now deprecated.
-The feature has been moved to the generic [Nuxeo AI addon]({{page page='nuxeo-ai'}}), in the [Nuxeo AI GCP Integrations plugin](https://connect.nuxeo.com/nuxeo/site/marketplace/package/nuxeo-ai-gcp).
+This addon is deprecated since Nuxeo Platform LTS 2021.
+The feature has been moved to the generic [Nuxeo AI addon]({{page page='nuxeo-ai'}}), into the [Nuxeo AI GCP Integrations](https://connect.nuxeo.com/nuxeo/site/marketplace/package/nuxeo-ai-gcp) extension.
 {{/callout}}